Getting started

 H2O MLOps enables teams to manage the lifecycle of machine learning models, including registration, deployment, monitoring, and scoring.
 The Python client allows you to perform these tasks directly from your Python code.

-Follow these steps to connect to your H2O MLOps environment, create a project, register a model, deploy it, and score data against the deployment.
+Follow these steps to connect to your H2O MLOps environment, create a workspace, register a model, deploy it, and score data against the deployment.

 Prerequisites